Trump's Conflicts of Interest

 - 2/9/17: A lobbying firm working for Saudi Arabia paid for a room at Donald Trump’s Washington hotel after Inauguration Day, marking the first publicly known payment on behalf of a foreign government to a Trump property since he became president.
 This appears to violate the Emoluments Clause of the Constitution.

-- After promising not to talk about business with his father, Eric Trump say's he'll be giving him financial reports such as bottom line numbers, profitability, and other reports.
-He was unclear how frequently this will occur.
+- After promising not to talk about business with his father, Eric Trump say's he'll be giving him financial reports from the Trump businesses.
+He has not said how frequently he will do this.

-- Donald Trump has named his son-in-law, Jared Kushner, to the position of senior adviser, which most experts concluded was in violation of anti-nepotism laws.
-However, the Justice Department has issued an opinion saying that it is not a violation.
-The opinion is not binding in court, but it is unclear who would have the ability to challenge the appointment, because it would be hard for someone to claim they are personally harmed by the appointment.
+- Donald Trump has named his son-in-law, Jared Kushner, to the position of senior adviser, which most experts say violates anti-nepotism laws (laws that prevent giving family members positions that they are not qualified for).
+The Justice Department has issued an opinion saying that it is not a violation, but the opinion is not binding in court.
+It is unclear who would be able to challenge the appointment, since only someone personally harmed by the appointment could file suit.

 - Donald Trump and his children have more than 500 potential conflicts of interest.
 This is because, in violation of past ethical norms, Trump is not divesting himself of his assets or putting them into a blind trust where he won't know how they're being managed.
 President Trump has not resigned from management positions of his companies.
 His plan to have his adult sons manage his holdings was harshly condemned by the nonpartisan Office of Government Ethics, who said that it puts democracy at risk.

 - If Trump receives a gift (monetary or not) from a foreign government through his business dealings, he may find himself in violation of the Emoluments Clause of the Constitution and open to impeachment.
 Furthermore, trust records show that Trump is still closely tied to his empire.
 Records show that the purpose of the Donald J. Trump Revocable Trust is to hold assets for the “exclusive benefit” of the president.